Displaying Cluster Information

 DefMemPerCPU=2000 MaxMemPerNode=UNLIMITED

-scontrol show partition gridlong
+scontrol show partition all

 :

-$ scontrol show node nsc-lou003
+$ scontrol show node gwn01

-State=ALLOCATED ThreadsPerCore=2 TmpDisk=0 Weight=1000 Owner=N/A MCS_label=N/A
+State=MIXED ThreadsPerCore=2 TmpDisk=0 Weight=1 Owner=N/A MCS_label=N/A

 CapWatts=n/a